-- a. the amount of provision for expected credit losses under the normal IFRS 9 impairment model and - b. the amount initially recognized, less the cumulative amount of income recognized in accordance with the principles of IFRS 15.
+- a.
+The amount of provision for expected credit losses under the normal IFRS 9 impairment model and - The amount initially recognized, less the cumulative amount of income recognized in accordance with the principles of IFRS 15.

 (ii) Business model assessment